-The COVID-19 pandemic has highlighted the important role of law in responding to public health emergencies.
-Since the onset of the pandemic, countries around the world have declared states of emergency or disaster, passed reams of emergency legislation and dusted off existing laws, policies and contingency plans.
+The COVID-19 pandemic highlighted the important role of law in responding to public health emergencies.
+Following the onset of the pandemic, countries around the world declared states of emergency or disaster, passed reams of emergency legislation and dusted off existing laws, policies and contingency plans.

 In 2020, IFRC Disaster Law embarked on the 'Law and Public Health Emergencies Research Project' to identify the key features of an effective domestic legal and policy framework for public health emergency preparedness and response.
 The project involved country-level desktop research undertaken in two stages.